yyrliu/nomad-distro-dev/README.md

 > [!NOTE]
 >
 > The nomad instance will be available on http://localhost:3000/fairdi/nomad/latest/gui, and expects to find the nomad API on localhost:8000, and the remotes tool hub on localhost:9000.
 If you are running the instance on a remote server, make sure to forward these ports locally.
+> As an alternative way to port forwarding, the backend URL for the GUI can be configured too.
+For that, the `REACT_APP_BACKEND_URL` in `packages/nomad-FAIR/gui/.env.development` can be modified to the appropriate API url.

 ### Updating the fork